-When using in hazardous areas, the limit values of the certificates and approvals must be observed.

-For information on ambient conditions, see the "Technical data" section.
+- When using in hazardous areas, the limit values of the certificates and approvals must be observed. - For information on ambient conditions, see the "Technical data" section.

-5.2 Installing the DIN rail bus connector
+5.2 Mounting the DIN rail bus connector

-If using the DIN rail bus connector for the power supply, clip it onto the DIN rail BEFORE mounting the device.
-Pay attention to the orientation of the module and DIN rail bus connector when doing so: the snap-on clip should be at the bottom and the connector piece on the left!
+When using the DIN rail bus connector for the power supply, snap it onto the DIN rail BEFORE you mount the device.
+It is important to ensure the module and DIN rail bus connector are mounted in the correct direction: snap-on foot at bottom and plug part to the left!